 - Complete a bachelor’s degree: The first step is to earn a bachelor’s degree in a related field from an accredited institution.
 While some graduate schools will accept only a bachelor’s degree in occupational therapy, most will accept an undergraduate degree in psychology, kinesiology, biology, health science, sociology, or even liberal arts, provided that prerequisite courses have been completed.

-- Earn a master’s or doctoral degree in occupational therapy: In order to become a licensed occupational therapist, you must earn at least a master’s degree, such as a Master of Occupational Therapy.
+- Earn a master’s or doctoral degree in occupational therapy: In order to become a licensed occupational therapist, you finish doctoral programs or at least earn a master’s degree, such as a Master of Occupational Therapy.
 Master’s programs typically take around two years to complete.* If you want to further your career opportunities, you can opt to earn your Doctor of Occupational Therapy (OTD).
 In the additional study time to earn your doctorate, you will get training in research, advocacy, and leadership.

 - Pass the NBCOT: You will need to pass the National Board of Certification of Occupational Therapy (NBCOT) exam to practice in your state.